NathanCo2/DARTICUS/README.md

 # DARTICUS

-Meet DARTICUS aka Dueling Autonomous infraRed Tracking IronClad Unrivaled Sentry!
-The purpose behind DARTICUS is to provide users who want to have a Nerf blaster duel with friends an autonomous method to compete in these duels.
+Meet DARTICUS, aka Dueling Autonomous infraRed Tracking IronClad Unrivaled Sentry!
+The purpose behind DARTICUS is to provide users who want to have a Nerf blaster duel an autonomous method to compete in these duels.
 This allows users to spend all their energy dodging incoming bullets whilst DARTICUS does all the work in terms of aiming and firing at the opponent.
-From working on DARTICUS, members of the team have learned how to design, integrate, wire and program a mechatronics system.
+From working on DARTICUS, members of the team have learned how to design, integrate, build, and program a mechatronics system.
 More specifically, the students have learned how to design motor and servo classes which allow them to drive multiple motor objects for the base pulley system and the top geared system.